LorekeeperZinnia/Dex/README.md

 2. Run build.py

 ## High Level Roadmap
 List of stuff that I planned do before I realized that I shouldn't be working on this anymore.
+If you are really interested in continuing this, you could add this stuff and make New Dex the ultimate utility that I wanted it to be.
+I might be forgetting stuff since I haven't worked on it for so long.
+- Terminal
-- Terminal (basically command interface with useful commands (non troll or gross) to get around)
+	* basically command interface with useful commands (non troll or gross) to get around
+	* each command has all its funcs, state contained in a table
+- Debugging interface
+	* more than just a remotespy
+	* you can choose to hook any metamethod, instance func/prop/event/callback, or any func
+	* logging args/returns of those funcs (like a remotespy)
+	* realtime editing of your hooks (allowing easy debugging: arg apoofing, return spoofing, unhook) using script editor
+	* scripted filters
+	* save/load these configs
+	* default template would be set up to function like a remotespy
+- Explorer
+	* smart autofill for search
+	* more filters for search
+	* bookmarking / starring insts
+	* a lot of the things in right click that i planned but didn't finish
+- Properties
+	* Copy value on clipboard (what is displayed in the box, or formatted to be pasted into lua)
+	* Select object properties in explorer
+	* Tag Editor (I saw the new one on devforum recently, would be better as its own window)
+- Data viewing & finding
+	* the const, upval, etc searching
+	* list references of userdata, table, function (i wanted to make it so you can easily explore the references, opens new tab for each individual object)
+	* detailed view of selected function (env, consts, upvals, decompiled src, script path, references)
+	* easily create constant signatures
+	* thread exploring
--
+- Script viewer/editor
+	* some decent autofill
+	* info bar at bottom (line of error, line count, col count, etc)

 ## Missing stuff from old Dex
 Features that existed in old Dex that I didn't get to make.
 These should be the first things you add if you plan to continue / edit this.